j-fu/ExtendableSparse.jl/docs/src/iter.md

 ## Factorizations

-In this package, preconditioners and LU factorizations are subcategories are both seen as complete or approximate _factorizations_.
-Correspondingly there is a common API for their creation.
+In this package, preconditioners and LU factorizations are both seen as complete or approximate _factorizations_.
+Correspondingly we provide a common  API for their creation.

-Factorizations from these package know the matrices which have been factorized.

 ```@autodocs
 Modules = [ExtendableSparse]
 Pages = ["factorizations.jl"]
+Order = [:function, :type]
+Private = false
 ```

 ## LU Factorizations